ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Base32 encoding or hexadecimal base16 encoding are RECOMMENDED to be specified when the random token would exist in a DNS label such as in a CNAME target.
 This is because base64 relies mixed case (and DNS is case-insensitive as clarified in {{RFC4343}}) and because some base64 characters ("/", "+", and "=") may not be permitted by implementations that limit allowed characters to those allowed in hostnames.
 If base32 is used, it SHOULD be specified in way that safely omits the trailing padding ("=").
 Note that DNS labels are limited to 63 octets which limits how large such a token may be.

-This random token is placed in the RDATA as described in the rest of this section.
+This random token is placed in either the RDATA or a domain name, as described in the rest of this section.
+Some methods of validation may involve multiple independent random tokens.

+## Validation Record Domain Name {#name}

+The RECOMMENDED format for a validation record's domain name is application-specific underscore prefix labels.
+Domain Control Validation records are constructed by the Application Service Provider by prepending the label "`_<PROVIDER_RELEVANT_NAME>-challenge`" to the domain name being validated (e.g. "\_foo-challenge.example.com").
+The prefixed "_" is used to avoid collisions with existing hostnames.

+If an Application Service Provider has an application-specific need to have multiple validations for the same label, multiple prefixes can be used, such as "`_<FEATURE>._<PROVIDER_RELEVANT_NAME>-challenge`".

+An Application Service Provider may also specify prepending a random token to the name, such as "`<RANDOM_TOKEN>._<PROVIDER_RELEVANT_NAME>-challenge`".
+This can be done either as part of the challenge itself ({{cname-dcv}}, to support multiple Intermediaries ({{multiple}}), or to make it harder for a third party to scan what Application Service Providers are being used by a given domain name.

+### Scope Indication {#scope-indication}

+For applications that may apply more broadly than to a single hostname, the RECOMMENDED approach is to differentiate the application-specific underscore prefix labels to also include the scope (see {{scope}}).
+In particular:

+* "`_<PROVIDER_RELEVANT_NAME>-host-challenge.example.com`" applies only to the specific hostname of "example.com" and not to anything underneath it.
+* "`_<PROVIDER_RELEVANT_NAME>-wildcard-challenge.example.com`" applies to all hostnames at the level immediately underneath "example.com".
+For example, it would apply to "foo.example.com" but not "example.com" nor "quux.bar.example.com"
+* "`_<PROVIDER_RELEVANT_NAME>-domain-challenge.example.com`" applies to the entire domain "example.com" as well as its subdomains.
+For example, it would apply to all of "example.com", "foo.example.com", and "quux.bar.example.com"

+The Application Service Provider will normally know which of these scoped DNS records to query based on the user's requested configuration.
+So this does not typically result in multiple queries for different possible scopes.
+If discovery of scope is needed for a specific application as part of the domain control validation process, then the scope could alternatively be encoded in a key value pair in the record data.

+Note that the ACME DNS challenge specification {{ACME-SCOPED-CHALLENGE}} has incorporated this scope indication format.

+Application owners SHOULD consult the IANA "Underscored and Globally Scoped DNS Node Names" registry {{UNDERSCORE-REGISTRY}} to confirm there are no collisions with existing entries.

-### TTL Considerations
+### CNAME Considerations {#cname-considerations}

-The TTL {{RFC1034}} for validation records SHOULD be short to allow recovering from potential misconfigurations.
-These records will not be polled frequently so caching or resolver load will not be an issue.

-The Application Service Provider looking up a validation record may have to wait for up to the SOA minimum TTL (negative caching TTL) of the enclosing zone for the record to become visible, if it has been previously queried.
-If the application user wants to make the validation record visible more quickly they may need to work with the DNS administrator to see if they are willing to lower the SOA minimum TTL (which has implications across the entire zone).

-Verifiers MAY wish to either use dedicated DNS resolvers configured with a low maximum negative caching TTL or flush validation records from their resolver cache prior to issuing queries.
+Any validation records that might include a CNAME MUST have a name that is distinct from the domain name being validated, as a CNAME MUST NOT be placed at the same domain name that is being validated.
+The recommended format in {{name}} as well as others below all have this property.

+This is for the same reason already cited in {{pitfalls}}.
+CNAME records cannot co-exist with other data, and there may already be other record types that exist at the domain name.
+Instead, as with the TXT record recommendation, an Application Service Provider specific label should be added as a subdomain of the domain to be verified.
+This ensures that the CNAME does not collide with other record types.

+Note that some DNS implementations permit the deployment of CNAME records co-existing with other record types.
+These implementations are in violation of the DNS protocol.
+Furthermore, they can cause resolution failures in unpredictable ways depending on the behavior of DNS resolvers, the order in which query types for the name are processed etc. In short, they cannot work reliably and these implementations should be fixed.

 ## TXT Record {#txt-record}

-The RECOMMENDED method of doing DNS-based domain control validation is to use DNS TXT records.
+The RECOMMENDED method of doing DNS-based domain control validation is to use DNS TXT records as the validation record.
 The name is constructed as described in {{name}}, and RDATA MUST contain at least a Random Token (constructed as in {{random-token}}).
 If metadata (see {{metadata}}) is not used, then the unique token generated as-above can be placed as the only contents of the RDATA.
 For example:

     _foo-challenge.example.com.
 IN   TXT  "3419...3d206c4"

-If an Application Service Provider has an application-specific need to have multiple validations for the same label, multiple prefixes can be used:

-    _feature1._foo-challenge.example.com.
-IN   TXT  "3419...3d206c4"

 This again allows the Application Service Provider to query only for application-specific records it needs, while giving flexibility to the user adding the DNS record (i.e. they can be given permission to only add records under a specific prefix by the DNS administrator).
 Whether or not multiple validation records can exist for the same domain is up to the Application Service Provider's application specification.

-Validation records need to be securely relayed from an Application Service Provider to a DNS administrator.
-Application Service Providers and intermediaries SHOULD offer detailed and easily-accessible help pages, keeping in mind that the DNS administrator might not have a login account on the website of the Application Service Provider or intermediary.
-Similarly, for clarity, the exact and full DNS record (including a Fully Qualified Domain Name and DNS record type) to be added SHOULD be provided along with help instructions.
-Where possible, APIs SHOULD be used to relay instructions.

 Application Service Providers MUST validate that a random token in the TXT record matches the one that they gave to the user for that specific domain name.